December - An Idea for Every Day Calendar

 Craving more details?
 Check out some of the fun that awaits:

 Receiving tends to be what most littles focus on this time of year.
 So, what better way to shift the focus than to begin the month with a spirit of giving?
 Choose a local charity or food pantry, then invite your group/school to get in the giving spirit.

-- You want to issue the challenge school wide?
-Host a penny war!
-Get the how-to's from ptotoday.com.
+- Schoolwide Challenge: Host a penny war!
+Get the how-to's from Pro Today.

-- Targeting your classroom or group of learners?
-Use an improvised marble jar!
-Check out how to set up a marble jar at teachertoolkit.
+- Classroom Challenge: Track your goal using an improvised marble jar!
+Check out how to set up a marble jar at Teacher Tool Kit.
 Using the tiered marble jar model, celebrate smaller fundraising goals on the way to filling the whole jar.

-- Or, host a canned food drive.
-Find inspiring ideas from the varieties of canned food drives We Are Teachers rounded up.
+- Canned Food Drive: Find inspiring ideas from the varieties of canned food drives We Are Teachers rounded up.

 December 12th: Poinsettia Day

 Poinsettias, a popular holiday flower, have a rich and interesting history.
 Explore these natural wonders in a myriad of activities with your littles this December.